Fees and Eligibility

 Fully funded |

-We will fully fund learners who are taking qualification courses who are employed, or self-employed, up to and including level 2 and the level 3 offers.
+We will fully fund learners who are taking qualification courses who are unemployed, employed, or self-employed, up to and including level 2 and the level 3 offers, if they earn below £26,800 annual gross salary.
+The policy entitlement includes learners who are employed or self-employed

-- We have seen evidence of the learner’s gross annual wages that supports this.
-This could be a wage slip or a Universal Credit statement within 3 months of the learner’s learning start date, or a current employment contract which states gross monthly/annual wages.
+A learner must provide evidence of their gross annual wages in these circumstances.
+This could be a wage slip or a Universal Credit (UC) statement within 3 months of the learner’s learning start date, or a current employment contract which states gross monthly or annual wages.

 Full level 2

-a GCSE in 5 subjects, each at grade 4 (C) or above, or
+• General Certificate of Secondary Education in 5 subjects, each at grade C or above, or grade 4 or above

-a Technical Certificate at level 2 which meets the requirements for the 16 to 19 performance tables
+• a Technical Certificate at level 2 which meets or has previously met the requirements for 16 to 19 performance tables

 Full level 3